wojteklu/xcode-open-on-github/README.md

 # xcode-open-on-github ⚙️

 Quick Actions for Xcode to jump to a source code line on Github or copy GitHub permalink to clipboard.
+Quick actions for doing the same in Bitbucket are included too.

 #### 1️⃣ Open on Github